Bhala Pae Tate 100 Ru 100

 Bhala Pae Tate 100 Ru 100 is a 2015 Indian Odia language action comedy film directed by Sudhanshu Sahu.
 Babushan and Sheetal Patra play the lead roles in the film.
-The movie is a remake of 2007 Kannada movie Krishna.
+The movie is a remake of 2007 Kannada movie Krishna whose second half was based on the 2002 Tamil movie Unnai Ninaithu.

 Plot

 An orphan named Babushan, who works as TV anchor in one of the most popular shows on Sarthak TV, lives in rent with Hari.
 All goes well for Babushan until he rejects the advances of his landlord's daughter; the reasons for his actions become clear as this story unfolds.